-On a per-capita basis, Alaskans emitted about 79 metric tons (t) of CO2e in 2005, higher than the national average of 24 tCO2e in 2005 (Figure EX-3).
+On a per capita basis, Alaskans emitted about 79 metric tons (t) of CO2e in 2005, higher than the national average of 24 tCO2e in 2005 and higher than any other state (Figure EX-3).
 The higher per-capita emission rates in Alaska are driven by emissions from the industrial fuel combustion and transportation sectors, which are much higher than the national average.
+Major contributing factors to a higher per capita emissions include: Alaska is a major exporter of energy, requiring significant emissions to produce; greater distances for travel and transport; high levels of air traffic, including refueling stops for pass-through flights; long periods of low light and extremely cold temperatures; and overall low population.

-During 1990-2005, per-capita emissions in Alaska increased slightly; economic growth exceeded emissions growth, leading to declining estimates of GHG emissions per unit of state product; and emissions per unit of gross product dropped by 26% nationally and by 17% in Alaska.
+During 1990-2005, per-capita emissions in Alaska increased slightly; economic growth exceeded emissions growth, leading to declining estimates of GHG emissions per unit of state product.
+Emissions per unit of gross product dropped by 26% nationally and by 17% in Alaska.
+(See bottom two lines of Figure EX-3)